developer-zebra/developer-zebra-site/src/datawedge/6-1/guide/api/index.md

 ---
-title: DataWedge Data Capture API
+title: Data Capture API
 layout: guide.html
 product: DataWedge
 productversion: '6.1'
 ---

 ## Overview
-This guide describes the functionality of the DataWedge Data Capture API for Android developers.
-The Data Capture API provides specific commands that other applications can use to control data capture on Zebra Android devices through DataWedge, without the need to access hardware APIs directly.
+The Data Capture API operates primarily through Android intents--specific commands that can be used by other applications to control data capture without the need to directly access the hardware APIs of the device.
+This guide describes the functionality of the intents supported by DataWedge and their effects on data capture and the DataWedge app itself.

+**DataWedge 6.1 implements a new structure for launching Android intents**, which is part of a transition that will ultimately support multiple intents launched as a single command.
+As part of this transition, several new commands are introduced in 6.1 that use a new command syntax.
+DataWedge continues to support all original commands using the original syntax.

-### Requirements
+#### Requirements
-This guide assumes experience with Android programming and familiarity with the Android intent mechanism.
+This guide assumes experience with Android programming and familiarity with [Android Intents](https://developer.android.com/reference/android/content/Intent.html).
 It also requires knowledge of DataWedge usage, features and terminology.
-For more information about DataWedge, see the DataWedge [Setup Guide](../setup) and [Advanced Guide](../advanced). it also might be helpful to read the DataWedge section of the Integrator Guide included with Zebra devices.
+For more information about DataWedge, see the DataWedge [Setup Guide](../setup) and the [Advanced Guide](../advanced).
+It also might be helpful to read the DataWedge section of the Integrator Guide included with Zebra devices.

-### Interfaces
+#### Interfaces
-An application accesses DataWedge APIs by broadcasting an Intent.
-It will use the primary pieces of information in an Intent--Action and Data--to specify which API function to perform.
+An application accesses the original DataWedge APIs by broadcasting an intent, and uses the primary pieces of information in an intent--Action and Data--to specify which API function to perform.

-**DataWedge APIs covered in this guide**:
+**Original DataWedge APIs**:

 * **SoftScanTrigger -** used to start, stop or toggle a software scanning trigger
 * **ScannerInputPlugin -** enable/disable the scanner Plug-in used by the active Profile